MicrosoftDocs/Hololens/hololens/hololens-common-device-restrictions.md

 ## Policy interactions and expectations

 Some polices interact well and some can have complications.
-Here's some examples:
+Here are some examples:

 - If you apply provision packages using a USB during OOBE, an one of them applies [System/AllowStorageCard](/windows/client-management/mdm/policy-csp-system#system-allowstoragecard), no more polices will be applied from your USB as it can no longer be read.
 - If you set [Connectivity/AllowUSBConnection](/windows/client-management/mdm/policy-csp-connectivity#connectivity-allowusbconnection) you will still be able to use USB Microphones and Ethernet adapters.